swagking47/BanHammer/README.md

 1) Stop server (If Online)

-2) Place BanHammer.php into your /Plugins folder
+2) Place BanHammer.php (or .phar for the new API version) into your /plugins folder

 3) Start your server